M.B.A., The University of Chicago Booth School of Business; M.A., international economics and finance, and B.A., economics, Brandeis University

 Mr. Korman is an expert on issues related to regulatory, antitrust, and securities matters – with extensive experience analyzing market power in wholesale electric power markets.
 He has analyzed such markets in several mergers and acquisitions (M&A) proceedings, and supported the preparation of numerous wholesale power market analyses related to company applications for market-based rate authority from the Federal Energy Regulatory Commission (FERC).
 He has provided testimony on these issues to FERC on several occasions.

 Mr. Korman has extensive experience with securities litigation.
-This experience includes performing damages exposure analyses and supporting experts in their preparation of testimony and reports on class certification and damages in numerous Rule 10b-5 and Section 11 matters.
+This experience includes performing damages exposure analyses and supporting experts in their preparation of testimony and reports on class certification, liability, loss causation, and damages in numerous Rule 10b-5 and Section 11 matters.
 In the securities fraud class action matter T. Jeffrey Simpson, et al. v.
-Homestore.Com, Inc., et al., he supported an expert testifying at trial and in post-trial motions to show that Analysis Group’s client owed no damages.
+Homestore.com, Inc., et al., he supported an expert testifying at trial and in post-trial motions to show that Analysis Group’s client owed no damages.
 Mr. Korman has also worked on a number of antitrust cases involving allegations of price-fixing, market manipulation, predatory pricing, and attempted monopolization, as well as M&A analyses.
-In the P&O Princess/Carnival Corporation merger, he was a member of the Analysis Group team that supported an academic affiliate and developed an economic analysis of the cruise industry to evaluate the competitive effects of potential industry consolidation.
+He has published on topics related to the energy and financial markets, including a book chapter in the Litigation Services Handbook titled “Federal Securities Acts and Areas of Expert Analysis.”

 - Assessing California Electricity Markets